vexide/vexide-template/README.md

 ## Using This Template

-To start a project using this template, click the "Use this template" button in the upper right corner of the GitHub repository.
+To create a project using this template, click the "[Use this template](https://github.com/new?template_name=vexide-template&template_owner=vexide)" button in the upper right corner of the GitHub repository.
 Choose an appropriate name and clone the new repository using Git.
 Finally, update the package name in `Cargo.toml`:

 ```toml
 [package]